Board Members

 Mentoring people is really important to me, especially in peer to peer work between people with intellectual disability.
 It really gets people motivated.

-• Jennifer Newman, Vice Chairperson
+• Jack Stewart, Vice Chairperson

 • Ariella Meltzer headshot

-Ariella Meltzer - Secretary
+Ariella Meltzer, Secretary

 I am a social policy researcher, focusing on disability, young people, peer support, mentoring and how interpersonal relationships can be prioritised in human services.
 I also research information accessibility, including Easy Read.
 I have been working in these areas since 2010.